 While the rest of Hong Kong seems to delight in flashing their cash whenever possible there is something far more genuine about the unpretentious way of life here (even if the inhabitants don’t have much choice).
 It is both figuratively and literally down to earth.

-The population of the village reached its peak in the 1980’s, spurred on my the development of the surrounding region, but by 2000 began to decline since those who become more well-off left the village.
+The population of the village reached its peak in the 1980s, spurred on by the development of the surrounding region, but by 2000 began to decline since those who become more well-off left the village.

-Local residents have repeatedly asked the government to give indigenous inhabitants of Pok Fu Lam the same recognition as residents of the New Territories but these claims have been rejected by the government which also threatened demolition of the village.
+Local residents have repeatedly asked the government to give indigenous inhabitants of Pok Fu Lam the same recognition as residents of the New Territories but these claims have been rejected by the government which also threatened to demolish the village.

 The contrast between the village and the modern apartments nearby couldn’t be starker, making it feel rather disconnected and detached from the outside world.